Picking Up the Pieces.

 The sticking point remained the project deadline.
 Both Egan and Jim Randle knew it was frighteningly short, but went along with the deception in the knowledge that a more realistic time frame would not be accepted.
 BL bosses, familiar with developing volume cars seemed unable to grasp the notion that XJ40 – a vastly more complex machine – required a more lengthy gestation, especially given the 6 to 8 years Mercedes-Benz habitually allowed.

 Jim Randle was the man upon whose shoulders the bulk of XJ40’s development would now rest.
 Having joined Jaguar in 1965 as a project engineer, he rose to Bob Knight’s deputy in 1972 before being assuming full control of Engineering in 1980.
 Randle was quiet spoken, studious and well-versed in the alchemy required for the creation of Jaguars.
 Certainly, it was difficult to imagine a more qualified man for the job of making XJ40 a reality.
-But resources were tiny, Randle telling this author, “We had such a tiny group of people to do this job.
-I worked out that I needed 480 people to do XJ40 and the other work we’d got and I had 176 people.”
-For the first year of development he could only put thirteen engineers on the car!
+But resources were tiny, for the first year of development he could only put thirteen engineers on the car!

 With the XJ40’s technical specification codified, the experimental department began running prototype components in simulators – mostly modified XJ saloons stripped out to replicate XJ40’s target weight.
 Brakes were powered by engine-driven hydraulics, rather than the more normal vacuum servo and an anti-lock system was in development.
 Rear suspension design went through several iterations before Randle was satisfied, but the end result would represent the bedrock of XJ40’s road behaviour.